You need targeted marketing strategies to effectively reach your desired audience, increase sales, and establish lasting customer relationships.

 Your CRM is the cornerstone of lead segmentation.
 It lets you track interactions, sales, and engagement with each prospect.

-For that reason, look for a CRM that offers detailed tracking and segmentation features.
+For that reason, look for a AI-powered CRM that offers detailed tracking and segmentation features.
 It should allow you to categorize leads based on various criteria like demographics, interaction history, purchase behavior, and more.

 Marketing Automation Tools